TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-02-14-how-can-we-generate-unit-tests-part-3-how-to-ask-davinci-and-codex-to-get-the-right-answer.md

 <br>

-Last step is to ask the prompt.
+The last step is to ask the prompt.
 To keep it simple, we provide the desired model and our prompt:

 ```php
 $result = $client->completions()->create([